Joanna Malaczynski, JD | MLAEP

 how I got here

 I founded DESi Potential based on my passion for seeing true innovation implemented in the marketplace.
 For me, innovation is about building a better world and increasing our prosperity while solving our local, regional and global problems.
 I left a successful career in antitrust law some years ago with the belief that I could help solve our greatest social, economic, and environmental challenges with my brains.
 I learned over time that throwing a bunch of bright people together to work on a problem is insufficient to solve it.
 A bit wiser, I speculated that if lack of brains was not the key, then surely financing and the economics were the missing piece.
 This also proved to be insufficient.
-Over the years of working on complex challenges as a software entrepreneur, designer, and attorney, I realized that the greatest obstacle to solving our social, environmental and economic problems lies in our mindsets, mental models, and perceptions of reality.
-Further, our success largely depends on our ability to understand our customers, marketplace, competitors, and—first and foremost—ourselves.
+Over the years of working on complex challenges as a software entrepreneur, designer, and attorney, I realized that the greatest obstacle to solving our social, environmental and economic problems lies in our mental and economic models, which shape our individual and collective paradigms.
+Changing these paradigms is key to creating the conditions that lead to sustainable innovation.